 Lupin laughed.
 "I've had bonan before, cut thin and dried as chips, never as a drink.
 How do you make it?"

 Lupin spent much time conversing with Javi, that is, until Gree showed up.
 Gree was also a Finiku, and captain of one of the supply ships Nono had mentioned.
 Gree's hair was licked back with such tautness that it caused the eyebrows to float higher on the face.
 By Finiku standards, this new character was good-looking, and of good social standing given the uniform.
 Lupin imagined that Finiku mapas aspired to have leaflings like Gree, with a job that came with a title.
-One of the supply vessels was moored outside of town, it came in just a few hours ago, a huge double-masted sandfin with a green hull, the name 'Beobug II' was painted on its side in golden letters.
+One of the supply vessels was moored outside of town, it came in just a few hours ago, a huge two-masted sandfin with a green hull, the name 'Beobug II' was painted on its side in golden letters.
 The Finiku sitting here now was in charge of Beobug II, and was explaining how Ilk droppings were treated to be turned into gas to power machinery and vessels in Montore.

-"It simple–" Gree began, "–the gas, it made through anaerobic digestion, it produce methane, it undergo a process.
-Carbon dioxide is remove to improve performance.
-Exciting work di!"
+"It simple–" Gree began, "–the gas undergo process.
+Beobug remove carbon dioxide to improve performance.
+Such good good work ora?"

 "Those accursed Beobug sandfins are out there again!"
 Pumra would say, "using excrement for energy, it's unnatural and downright sacrilegious!"

 "You want something?"
 Lupin said.

 Gree smiled, pearly whites coming into view.
-"I see you prefer to speak plain, so Gree do this for you my friend.
+"I see Lupin prefer to speak plain, so Gree do this for you.
 Nono is best sandfinner, but package delivery, it is—how you say?
-Waste of talent!
+Waste of the talent!
 BeobugI need captain, I ask and ask but always, Nono say no. I ask too too much!
 I need you to do it instead.
-You are Voice of Volare Ilk!
-Maybe you could use this prestige to persuade Nono?"
+You is Voice of the Volare Ilk!
+Maybe Lupin could use this prestige to persuade Nono?"

 "Lupin talk to Ilk!
 You authority!
 Use this title to get good thing for YOU!"